multitudes/42-C-for-Embedded-systems/README.md

 change unexpectedly.
 It is const because the program should not attempt to modify it.
 (b) Yes.
 Although this is not very common.
-An example is when an interrupt service routine modies a pointer to a buer.
+An example is when an interrupt service routine modifies a pointer to a buffer.
 (c) This one is wicked.
 The intent of the code is to return the square of the value pointed to by *ptr.
 However, since *ptr points to a volatile parameter, the compiler will generate code that looks something like this: